Plan Your Trip With Space-A Travel

 If Space-A travel isn’t right for your plans, take advantage of TSA Pre-check to expedite your time at the airport when flying commercial.
 Simply use your Department of Defense ID as your known traveler number.
 You’ll bypass long security lines without removing your shoes or jacket or taking your laptop from your bag.
 Family members under the age of 12 can pass through expedited screening with you.

-Online Space A Flight Info
+Online Space A Flight Info Links:

 The below website link provides a list of AMC passenger terminal links.